"All be lie": Fans react to Lil Win's arrest and his sudden inability to walk

 - A video of his arrest has popped up online, sparking mixed reactions from fans

-Ghanaian actor Lil Win's glory after producing the most critically acclaimed film this year turned into a tragedy after an accident he was involved in ended the life of a three-year-old.
+Ghanaian actor Lil Win's glory after producing the most critically acclaimed film this year turned into a tragedy after an accident he was involved in ended the life of a three-year-old boy.

 After the accident, the actor appeared to be the victim with the least critical injury, enabling him to attend his movie premiere in Kumasi later that night.